fnproject/tutorials/grafana/README.md

 ## Learn more

 * Check the Grafana documentation to create your own custom dashboards to display the data that is important to you
-* If you enable tracing in the Fn server you can analyse these tracing spans using Zipkin.
+* If you enable tracing in the Fn server you can analyze these tracing spans using Zipkin.
 The same tracing spans are also used to generate duration metrics for Prometheus

 ## Note on this Tutorial
-Because of output formatting issues involving Jeykyll all instances of double curly braces have been replaced with HTML chracter entities. (e.g., '&#123;&#123; example &#125;&#125;).
+Because of output formatting issues involving Jekyll all instances of double curly braces have been replaced with HTML character entities. (e.g., '&#123;&#123; example &#125;&#125;).
 The original command is available as an HTML comment immediately after the example in the source for the page.

 **Go:** [Back to Contents](../README.md) and proceed to the next tutorial.